 Minoli was responding to a comment made last week by a relative of Lionel Desmond, the former infantryman who fatally shot his wife Shanna, their 10-year-old daughter Aaliyah and his mother Brenda before turning the gun on himself last week in Upper Big Tracadie, N.S.

-Minoli, a senior medical official at St. Martha's, says the hospital's emergency room has never been closed, and hospital staff routinely work through bed shortages to provide care to anyone seeking help.
+Minoli, a senior medical supervisor at St. Martha's, said the hospital's emergency room has never been closed, and hospital staff routinely work through bed shortages to provide care to anyone seeking help.

 The Canadian Press